2020 Benjamin Franklin Transatlantic Fellowship

 d.
 Highly proficient in English, as demonstrated in a personal interview;

 e.
-Committed to enrolling in high school or university in their home country in fall 2017, following completion of the Institute;
+Committed to enrolling in high school or university in Portugal in fall 2020, following completion of the institute;

 f.
 Demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;